 Join the Japan Travel Planning Facebook Group and Discord Server

-You are also welcome to join our Japan Travel Planning Facebook Group and/or our brand new Japan Travel Planning Discord Server– they are great resources to enable you to be inspired and to ask questions about your upcoming trip to Japan!
+You are also welcome to join our Japan Travel Planning Facebook Group and our new Japan Travel Planning Discord Server – they are great resources to enable you to ask questions about your upcoming trip to Japan!

 Disclaimer: This article contains affiliate links.
 If you book after clicking on one of these links then we may receive a small commission at no extra cost to you.